From Cairo to the NAC: Egypt Builds a New Capital City

 ‘Amr wanted to retain Alexandria as the capital of Muslim Egypt, but the Caliph Umar suggested to establish a new capital further inland to protect it from the flooding of the Nile and from Byzantine naval attacks.
 ‘Amr chose the area north of Babylon where he and his men had pitched their tents, hence the name Misr Al-Fustat, roughly “city of the tents”.
 ‘Amr built a mosque named after himself, the first mosque to be built in all of Africa.
 (Cairo will eventually earn the nickname “the city of a thousand minarets” due to the large number of mosques built inside the city under Arab rule.)

 Al-Fustat grew in prosperity and remained the capital of Muslim Egypt for 500 years until the Fatimids invaded the country.
-The Fatimid Caliphate, originating from what is now Algeria, claimed they were descendants of Fatimah, daughter of the Prophet Muhammad, and controlled an empire in North Africa and the Middle East from the 9th to the early 12th Century.
+The Fatimid Caliphate, originating from what is now Algeria, claimed they were descendants of Fatimah, daughter of the Prophet Muhammad, and controlled an empire ranging across North Africa, as far east as the Tigris River in Iraq, west to the coast of Sicily, south into Yemen, and north up to the Tauraus Mountains in southern Turkey.

 Cairo as Capital

-Cairo eventually expanded to include Al-Fustat’s ruins and other settlements, transforming it into the vibrant metropolis we know today.
+Expanding over the centuries to include Al-Fustat’s ruins and other settlements, Cairo has been transformed into the vibrant metropolis we know today.
 It remained Egypt’s capital through centuries of foreign rule and the years of the country’s independence beginning in 1922.

 Grand Egyptian Museum